schelian/python_project_template/README.md

 # What is this
-This serves as a template/demonstration on how to make code easy for other to use--build, run and examine outputs.
+This repository serves as a template/demonstration on how to make code easy for others to use--build, run and examine outputs.

 This demonstration is focused on machine learning and the directory structure is loosely based on this [repo](https://github.com/StigTerrebonne/AIS-LSTM).
 However, feel free to adapt this to other data intensive applications (e.g., simulation, optimization, big data, etc.).

-The repo has some tutorial material on conda, pandas, sklearn, etc.  Feel free to ignore those for other applications.
-See sections with "Tutorial/reference" below.
+The repo also has some tutorial material on conda, pandas, sklearn, etc.  Feel free to ignore those for other applications.
+See sections with "Tutorial/reference" below for more details.

-## More details (read only once or referring back)
+## More details (read only once or when referring back)
 Documentation makes sure your code can be build, run and understood by others.

 Keep this question in mind when you write a README.md: "If I was on vacation or sick, can my colleague/co-worker build and run my code?"